-I have recently worked within a Women's Aid charity, providing counselling for women who have experienced domestic and/or sexual abuse, this includes childhood sexual abuse.
+I currently work as a Senior Counsellor in a Further Education setting where I provide counselling for students and staff.
+In the past I have worked for a Women's Aid charity, providing counselling for women who have experienced domestic and/or sexual abuse, this includes childhood sexual abuse.
 I have been in private practice since 2014 and have also worked as a volunteer for a local Bereavement Support service.
-My past experience varies from working within a college setting providing counselling for students aged 16-19, working in primary schools providing counselling for 5-11 year olds, and providing counselling for drug and alcohol dependants within a recovery service.
+My past experience varies from working within a college setting providing counselling for students aged 16+, working in primary schools providing counselling for 5-11 year olds, and providing counselling for drug and alcohol dependants within a recovery service.

 Areas of counselling I deal with